JuliaIO/HDF5.jl/doc/jld.md

 ```
 Use the `delete!` function to delete `JldDataset`s and their associated references.
 Directly deleting a `JldDataset` with `o_delete` will leave behind unwanted objects that may cause future errors, especially if you reuse the same path in the JLD file.

+To specify compression, use the `compress` keyword argument to
+`jldopen` or `save`, e.g. `jldopen("mydata.jld", "w", compress=true)`
+or `save("mydata.jld", "A", A, compress=true)`.
+This uses
+[Blosc](http://www.blosc.org/) compression, which imposes very little
+performance penalty.
+(The `compress` keyword need not be specified
+when you open a file for reading: compressed datasets are
+automatically decompressed when they are read.)

 JLD files can be opened with the `mmaparrays` option, which if true returns "qualified" array data sets as arrays using [memory-mapping](hdf5.md#memory-mapping):

 ```julia